vignesh156-byte/project_1/README.md

 # project_1
-In this project I take data of crypto currencies, oil prices, stock prices and compared them with various queries
+In this project I take data of crypto currencies, oil prices, stock prices and compared them with various queries and create a dash board